splitgraph/sgr/docs/commands.rst

 `sgr diff MOUNTPOINT IMAGE_HASH_1 [IMAGE_HASH_2]`
     Also see: :mod:`splitgraph.commands.diff`

     Shows the difference between two images in a mountpoint.
-If the two images are on the same path in `snap_tree`, it concatenates their DIFFs and displays that (or the aggregation of total inserts/deletes/updates).
+If the two images are on the same path in `images`, it concatenates their DIFFs and displays that (or the aggregation of total inserts/deletes/updates).
     Note this might give wrong results if there's been a schema change.